Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 Gov. Jay Inslee coasted to an easy first-place finish in the Aug.
-4 primary Tuesday, with small-town police Chief Loren Culp running a distant second place, but well ahead of the other Republican challengers.
+4 primary Tuesday, with small-town police Chief Loren Culp running a distant second, but well ahead of the other Republican challengers.

 In Tuesday’s count of votes, Inslee took 52% to lead the 36-candidate primary field.
 Culp received about 17%, with initiative sponsor Tim Eyman and former Bothell Mayor Joshua Freed at about 7% each.